gantech/OpenFAST/docs/source/dev/cppapi/index.rst

 **Under construction.**

 The C++ API is defined and implemented in the :class:`~fast::OpenFAST` class.
 Any user who wants to write a glue-code for OpenFAST in C++ should instantiate an object of the OpenFAST class and use it to drive the simulation of turbines.
 A sample glue-code `FAST_Prog.cpp <https://github.com/OpenFAST/openfast/blob/dev/glue-codes/fast-cpp/src/FAST_Prog.cpp>`_ is provided as a demonstration of the usage of the C++ API.
-The glue-code allows for the simulation of multiple turbines using OpenFAST in parallel over multiple processors.
+The glue-code allows for the simulation of multiple turbines using OpenFAST in serial or in parallel over multiple processors.
+The message passing interface (MPI) is used to run the different instances of turbines in parallel.
 An abbrievated version of FAST_Prog.cpp is shown below.
 The highlighted lines indicate the use of the OpenFAST class.

 .. literalinclude:: files/FAST_Prog.cpp
-   :emphasize-lines: 1,27,28,32,34,36,38,43,47
+   :emphasize-lines: 1,27,28,32,36,38,40,45,49
    :language: C++

 All inputs to the OpenFAST class are expected through an object of the :class:`fast::fastInputs`.